genlikan/FactorIA/README.md

 # FactorIA

+**Enhancing the Factorio experience by leveraging the strengths of Large Language Models for real-time intelligent assistance.**

 FactorIA is an innovative project that combines the automation and factory-building gameplay of Factorio with the advanced capabilities of a Large Language Model (LLM).
-This repository aims to enhance the Factorio experience by providing intelligent assistance, optimization suggestions, and interactive support through natural language processing.
+This repository aims to enhance the Factorio experience by providing intelligent assistance, accurate crafting calculations, optimization suggestions, and interactive support through natural language processing.

 # TODO List
 ## Intelligent Assistant Features
-- [X] Retrieve and accurately report player's inventory.
+- [X] **Retrieve and Accurately Report Player's Inventory:** Automatically fetch and display the contents of the player's inventory.
-- [X] Calculate maximum craft for any item with player's inventory.
+- [X] **Calculate Maximum Craft for Any Item with Player's Inventory:** Determine the maximum number of any item that can be crafted using the current inventory.
-- [X] Calculate crafts for items *not* in player's inventory.
+- [X] **Calculate Crafts for Items *Not* in Player's Inventory:** Estimate crafting requirements for items that are not currently in the player's inventory.
-- [X] Text-to-speech and Speech-to-text to converse with the model with the wake word "Listen".
+- [X] **Natural Language Support:** Ask questions and get answers within the game using Text-to-speech and Speech-to-text to converse with the model with the wake word "Listen".
-- [ ] Provide general tips for the game
+- [ ] **Real-Time Optimization Tips:** Receive suggestions on how to improve efficiency in real-time as you build and manage your factory.
 - [ ] Reminders and TO-DO.

 ## Documentation